`

 • Legal duty

-Processing special categories of personal data
+Processing special categories of personal data and/or criminal offences data

 • To identify and be considerate of any disabilities or special dietary requirements you may have when attending an event or seminar

-• Legitimate interests
+• Legitimate interest

 Marketing